The Wallenberg Family: From Swedish Banking to Global Industrial Dominance

 Jacob has held several significant positions in the banking and industrial sectors.
 Among other things being on the boards of companies such as Atlas Copco, SAS, The Coca-Cola Company, and Electrolux, as well as Chairman of SEB.

 Marcus on the other hand is the son of Marc, and thereby Jacob’s cousin.
 But as they’ve stated themselves, they’re more like brothers.
-He previously held the position as CEO of Investor AB, and has like Jacob been on the boards of companies like Saab, LKAB, and the International Chamber of Commerce (ICC).
+He previously held the position of CEO of Investor AB and has like Jacob been on the boards of major companies like Saab, LKAB, and the International Chamber of Commerce (ICC).
 As of January 2024, Marcus is the Chairman of SEB, a position he’s held since 2004.

 Then we have Peter, son of Peter Sr., who’s serving on the boards in eight of the sixteen public and private family foundations managed by the Wallenbergs.
 Like his father, Peter has also taken quite the unconventional career path, at least in comparison with the other Wallenbergs.